adriancr93/weather-react-typescript/README.md

 - Add `axios` to `package.json` and wire examples into the project.

 ---
-Created from the original Spanish notes to make a clear, practical README for this project.
+Created from the original Spanish notes to make a clear, practical README for this project.s